cubing/cubing.js/README.md

 ## Documentation

-If you want to display algs or solvers, the following code is a good way to get started:
+If you want to display algs or solves, the following code is a good way to get started:

 ```html
 <script src="https://cdn.cubing.net/esm/cubing/twisty" type="module" defer></script>